esheo-skia/Slicer-SegTemplateEditor/README.md

-# Label Name Generator
+# Segmentation Template Editor

-**Label Name Generator** is a 3D Slicer extension to save and apply reusable label groups for Segment Editor.
+**Segmentation Template Editor** is a 3D Slicer extension to save and apply reusable label groups for Segment Editor.
 Each label is assigned a visually distinct color using golden-ratio hue stepping, allowing for fast and consistent anatomical labeling.

 ---